wvhulle/nu-lint/README.md

 All rules are optional and can be disabled with a configuration file.
 The rule definitions are compatible with:

-- The official Nu parser [nu-check](https://www.nushell.sh/commands/docs/nu-check.html).
+- The official Nu parser [nu-parser](https://crates.io/crates/nu-parser).
 - The TreeSitter-based Nu formatter [topiary-nushell](https://github.com/blindFS/topiary-nushell).
 - The official Nu [style guide](https://www.nushell.sh/book/style_guide.html)

-Some of them need further testing and improvement.
+Some of the rules need further testing and improvement.
 Please make an issue on the issue tracker to report any bugs.
 In early stages of development some rules may be replaced or renamed.

 More than 100 rules are defined and most have automatic fixes available (list may be out-of-date):